Leading with Heritage: William’s KBI

 November is Native American Heritage Month.

 Before diving in, we would like to give special thanks to today's blog author, Lindsay Nikolaeff, as well as contributing author, Cheryl Broadway.
-Cheryl is a member of the Meherrin Indian Tribe, state-recognized tribe in North Carolina.
+Cheryl is a member of the Meherrin Indian Tribe, a state-recognized tribe in North Carolina.
 Lindsay is a member of REACH (Representation, Education, Advocacy, Community, and Hope), an employee resource group (ERG) which is made up of cross-functional teammates from across the JSR Life Sciences network.
 Together, Lindsay and Cheryl created this post to share a number of resources for our teams to learn from, engage with, and get involved in local celebrations.

 “This month is a time to celebrate rich and diverse cultures, traditions, and histories and to acknowledge the important contributions of Native people.
 Heritage Month is also an opportune time to educate the public about tribes, to raise a general awareness about the unique challenges Native people have faced both historically and, in the present, and how tribal citizens have worked to conquer these challenges.”
 You can read more from the National Congress of American Indians here.